ARMmbed/utest/README.md

 You may also raise a failure manually by calling `Harness::raise_failure(failure_t reason)`.
 In fact, this is how you can integrate assertion failures from custom test macros, as done with the unity macros, which raise a failure with the `FAILURE_ASSERTION` reason.

 When waiting for an asynchronous callback, if the timeout fires, `FAILURE_TIMEOUT` is raised.

 The failure handler decides whether to continue or abort testing by returning `STATUS_CONTINUE` or `STATUS_ABORT` respectively.
 In case of an abort, the test harness dies by busy waiting in a forever loop.
 This is needed because we cannot unwind the stack without exception support, and the asynchronous nature of the test harness breaks with using `longjmp`s.

+Note that failures can be ignored by ORing `FAILURE_IGNORE` into the failure reason.
+This is used for automatically repeating test cases after a timeout, which raise a timeout failure, which is to be ignored.
+Furthermore, the unity macros may decide to ignore assertion failures as well, in which case the assertion is ignored.
+Ignored failures are not counted!

 ### Default Handlers